Duryard Valley Clinic, 5 High Croft, Exeter EX4 4JQ

 I always encourage patients to tell their GP, and GPs in turn are usually keen to hear of other treatments which their patients have found helpful.

-Fortunately, more regular consultations eg for general wellbeing, have resumed from 4 July, and you can book an appointment for one of those now.
+Fortunately, more regular consultations eg for general wellbeing, have resumed, and you can book an appointment for one of those now.
 You may wish to re-commence treatment that we already had underway, or you may be considering acupuncture for the first time.
 Whatever it is, please do get in touch and I would be delighted to welcome you.
 Just take note of the following.

 Patients with an Increased Risk Status: